CZ-NIC/knot/doc/man_kxdpgun.rst

 **-i**, **--infile** *filename*
   Path to a file with query templates.

+**-B**, **--binary**
+  Specify that input file is in binary format.
+This format is similar to the TCP DNS message format.
+The file contains records formated as 2-octet length (network order) followed by a message in DNS wire format.

 **-I**, **--interface** *interface*
   Network interface for outgoing communication.
 This can be useful in situations when the interfaces are in a bond for example.